Table of Contents

 - Creatinine (Cr) clearance: Renal function may be significantly decreased before blood urea nitrogen (BUN) and serum Cr show significant elevation.

-- Fractional sodium (FeNa): Ratio of sodium excreted to total sodium filtered by the kidneys reveals inability of tubules to reabsorb sodium.
-Readings of less than 1% indicate prerenal problems, higher than 1% reflects intrarenal disorders.
+- Fractional sodium (FeNa): Ratio of sodium excreted to total sodium filtered by the kidneys reveals the inability of tubules to reabsorb sodium.
+Readings of less than 1% indicate prerenal problems, higher than 1% reflect intrarenal disorders.